actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 ## Normality Tests

 Tests are normality are very common on statistical literature.
 This is necessary because conducting t-tests and variance tests (explained below) will require that the data in question is normally distributed in order to produce accurate statistical inferences.
 Common causes of un-normality can be when data is skewed heavy to one side, or when there are many outliers outside typical ranges in the data.
 Testing for normality can be done graphically or analytically.
+Each method can yield different conclusions on the normality.

 ### Testing Normality Graphically